ayrtonm/psx-sdk-rs/README.md

 ## Building the compiler

-1. Clone the rust source:
+1. Clone the rust source and checkout this specific commit:

     ```
     git clone https://github.com/rust-lang/rust.git
     cd rust
+    git checkout c12f7efd01f44b67c2c233f7f84a4584e231295a
     ```

 2. Configure the build script to use `rust-lld` and optionally remove unnecessary targets to speed up the LLVM build:

     ```
     cp config.toml.example config.toml
+    # Set lld to true
     sed -i 's/#lld = false/lld = true/' config.toml
+    # Only build the MIPS and X86 targets
     sed -i 's/#targets.*$/targets = "Mips;X86"/' config.toml
+    # Don't build any experimental targets
     sed -i 's/#experimental-targets.*$/experimental-targets = ""/' config.toml
     ```

 3. Patch the rust compiler.
-Since the patch has a moving target this might require a bit of manual intervention:
+Applying this to a different rustc commit may require some manual intervention:

     ```
-    git apply ../rustc_psx.patch
+    git apply /path/to/rustc_psx.patch
     ```

-4. Patch LLVM:
+4. Patch LLVM.
+An optional patch for LLD is also provided to allow specifying `OUTPUT_FORMAT` in linker scripts:

     ```
     git submodule update --init --progress src/llvm-project
     cd src/llvm-project
+    git apply /path/to/llvm_mips1.patch
+    # This is optional
-    git apply ../../../llvm_mips1.patch
+    git apply /path/to/lld.patch
     ```

 5. Build the rust compiler:

     ```
+    # Go to the root of rust repo
     cd ../..
     ./x.py build --stage 1 compiler/rustc
     ```